 - Thorgal: One an early story, Thorgal (who uses a drawn bow, and is very good with it) is in a standoff with a crossbowman, and actually notes that the advantage is to the crossbow.
 Fortunately a distraction comes along to help him win.

-- In the 2004 King Arthur film, the heroic knights and their Pictish allies all wield bows of one sort or another; their evil Saxon enemies carry somewhat anachronistic crossbows.
+- King Arthur (2004): The heroic knights and their Pictish allies all wield bows of one sort or another; their evil Saxon enemies carry somewhat anachronistic crossbows.

-- In The Lord of the Rings: The Two Towers, the heroic humans and Elves use bows while the evil Uruk-hai use crossbows (never mentioned in the original book) at the siege of Helm's Deep.
+- The Lord of the Rings: The Two Towers: The heroic humans and Elves use bows while the evil Uruk-hai use crossbows (never mentioned in the original book) at the siege of Helm's Deep.

-- In The Messenger: The Story of Joan of Arc, the protagonists are French and have crossbowmen and their enemies bow-wielding English.
+- The Messenger: The Story of Joan of Arc: Inverted, as the protagonists are French and have crossbowmen and their enemies bow-wielding English.